f5devcentral/DevSecOps-Workshop/docs/class1/module3/lab2/lab2.rst

 * That's it :) Look at your TF Cloud runs and you should see a new run in progress and in your AKS a new pod up and running.

 .. image:: ../pictures/lab2/runs.png
+   :scale: 50
    :align: center

+.. note:: Congrats, as you may notice, with few efforts, we deployed a CI thanks to Terraform Cloud, but we could have used Microsoft DevOps, Github Actions, Jenkins, Gitlab CI ...